 If you don’t qualify for any of the grants from this list, don’t worry yet.
 There may still be programs that could help with paying off your student loans.
 Check out our Ultimate Guide to Student Loan Forgiveness Programs for a comprehensive list of options.

 If you’re not sure which grant or student loan forgiveness program is your best choice, consider a student loan consultation.
-We’ve helped hundreds of individuals find creative ways to pay off their student loans faster.
+We’ve helped hundreds of individuals find creative ways to pay off their federal and private student loans faster.

-During a consultation, we discuss all the repayment options available to you, including refinancing to a lower interest rate.
+During a consultation, we discuss all the repayment options available to you, including student loan refinancing options for a lower interest rate.
 Whether through student loan grants or other means, we’d love to help you find a direct path to student loan freedom.

 We’re a professional consulting company staffed with CFAs, CFPs, and CPAs who make custom student loan repayment plans for borrowers with significant debt anxiety.